michaelcontento/sayndo/Readme.md

 ## Configuration:

-  See lib/config/config.js.
+  You have to structure your directories like this:

+    app -
+        |- config -
+        |         |- config.js
+        |         |- app_locals.js
+        |
+        |- node_modules

+  For detailed information see example/config/config.js.
   It´s well commented.